alimansfield2016/AVR/README.md

 ## Introduction

 All of the projects here were built using avr-g++ version 10.1.0.
 This was to enable use of better optimisations and newer C++ standard features.
+For information on building GCC follow [Building GCC from source](bBuilding-gcc-from-source)

+## Projects

+Here are the projects included in this repository

+### AVR libC++

+Standard C++ library for AVR.
+Currently ported from GCC-x86 headers.
+No implementation of functions yet.
+(Feel free to contribute)

+### AVR libUSB++

+A Full USB-1.1 Low Speed Stack with a C++ API, support for 32 endpoints and more!

+### AVR libMultiProcessing

+A simple multi-processing library with round-robin scheduling.

 ## Building GCC from source